RareCamp/palind/paper/paper.md

-# Curesdev tokenization and linkage protocol
+# PALIND tokenization and linkage protocol

 Here we present a tokenization and linkage protocol for anonymizing and linking patient records.
 The protocol is based on Bloom filters and differential privacy, and it is resilient to typos and misspellings.